mxrse834/gpu-hashmap-engine/README.md

 4) make local_offset and local_bytes arrays to store the words that will be worked on in that iteration

 5) SHIT!
 THERES SO MUCH PERFORMANCE IM LEAVING ON THE TABLE CAN JUST DO A TILE.SHFL ( TRY TO IMPLEMENT IMMEDIATELY IN INSERT KERNEL)

+6) is it possible  to remove the master_offset array ? s